 What is the CISSP?
 Why is it Important to Get This Certification?

-CISSP means Certified Information System Security Professional, a global certification that cybersecurity professionals can obtain as proof of their versatile skills in handling complex cybersecurity problems and solving cybersecurity threats.
-The International Information System Security Certification Consortium, or the (ISC)², is the organisation responsible for granting CISSP certifications around the world.
+CISSP means Certified Information System Security Professional, a global certification that cybersecurity professionals can obtain to prove their versatile skills in handling complex cybersecurity problems and solving cybersecurity threats.
+The International Information System Security Certification Consortium, or the (ISC)², is responsible for granting CISSP certifications worldwide.

 Statistics show that the high demand for CISSPs worldwide outweighs the number of certificate holders, indicating the importance of this certification for cybersecurity professionals.
 Here are some reasons to motivate you if you’re thinking about pursuing this priceless certification: